SabinDarkstone/SabinDarkstone.github.io/site/_journal/welcome.md

 - What would normies think of my relationship with my partner

 ## Change Log

+#### 2025-08-28
+- Adding a search box to the sidebar
+- Cleaning up JS and compressing it in the markdown

+#### 2025-08-27
+- Adding search functionality
+- You can now search for entries based on their name, tags, moods, and content

 #### 2025-08-26
 - Fixed workflow caching to actually work and speed up builds